IBM Makes Retirement News – What They Did and What It Means for You

 Not every employee has the financial wherewithal to contribute enough to a 401(k) every year to get the full matching contribution.
 For those employees, getting an accrual to replace the match even in years when they do not contribute fully on their own, is a clear win.
 It provides a core benefit that they may choose to supplement with their own savings.
 Who are these employees that sometimes cut back their own contributions?
 In the specific case of IBM, we don’t know although they report that 97% of their eligible employees participate in their 401(k) plan.
 In the broad workforce, however, significant data suggests that they tend to be the same groups that IBM targets with its Diversity and Inclusion initiative – “Be Equal.”
 The other employee winners are likely those who want their retirement program to provide them with guaranteed lifetime income.
 The new cash balance plan will do that on an actuarially equivalent basis.
 Our estimates are that defined contribution annuity solutions might cost those same employees 10-15% more.

 If our suspicions are correct about why IBM is making this change, we have to wonder what other options they might have considered.
-While the cash balance design they are implementing is providing a mix of fixed interest crediting rates and rates tied to Treasury instruments, we also know that many employers are looking at Market-Return Cash Balance plans.
+While the cash balance design they are implementing is providing a mix of fixed interest crediting rates and rates tied to Treasury instruments, we also know that many employers are looking at Market-Based Cash Balance plans.
 Key advantages of these newer designs are that assets and liabilities tend to move in lockstep and that participants like the idea of getting a rate of return tied to an actual bucket of investments.

 Another change IBM might have considered was to split the money they are allocating to be partially cash balance and partially 401(k).
 After all, it’s quite unusual for a company to make a switch from 100% DC to 100% DB, but that is where they have gone.